 The people include expert vulnerability specialists, threat hunters, product specialists, architects, and forensic experts responsible for 24x7 monitoring, cyber defense, and mitigation.
 Processes include governance frameworks, audit regimes, management systems of policies, and procedures to implement breach protection tasks.
 Technology is the most formidable & reliable pillar in cyber defense that unites people and processes to deliver adequate threat protection.
 CDC integrates perimeter security, endpoint detection cloud security, threat intelligence, encryption protocols, monitoring, and detection under one roof.

-A Cyber Defense Center has an integrated cybersecurity approach and unifies Managed Detection & Response (MDR) and Security Operations Center (SOC) services.
+A Cyber Defense Center adopts an integrated cybersecurity approach and unifies Managed Detection & Response (MDR) and Security Operations Center (SOC) services.

 CDC leverage MDR to transform security posture.
 MDR services offer proactive, ML-driven threat detection, monitoring, and response capabilities for different technology infrastructure layers.
 Breach detection time is also drastically reduced through early notifications and swift contextualized remediation.